 • Books - approximately £30

-Four GCSEs at grade 4 or above including English and Maths
+Four GCSEs at grade 4 or above including English or Maths.

-A level 2 Diploma in Sport at Merit and a good reference from your current tutor for attitude, behaviour, attendance and punctuality.
+A level 2 Extended Certificate in Sport at Merit and a good reference from your current tutor for attitude, behaviour, attendance and punctuality.

 Various roles in the health and fitness industry, such as a gym instructor, personal trainer, leisure attendant or sports coach.